Medical technologies

 Robotic Surgery

-This type of surgery eliminates errors and problems associated with traditional surgeries, such as hand tremors and human errors, which can reduce surgical risks.
 The robotic system allows surgeons to perform procedures remotely from thousands of kilometers away in situations where patient transfer is dangerous and difficult.

 The robotic surgical system consists of two main components: a remote surgical console and surgical robots stationed at the patient's bedside.
 The surgical robot features 23 joints equipped with electric motors capable of performing the most delicate surgical tasks.
 The surgical console includes a monitor, two leader robots, and foot control pedals, allowing the surgeon to observe images from the surgical area and remotely control the surgical instruments and imaging camera.